-Greenland Centre will be the highest residential tower on the Sydney skyline, comprising 480 luxury apartments over 67 levels and 11 levels of car parking.
+Now that it is completed, Greenland Centre is the highest residential tower on the Sydney skyline, comprising 480 luxury apartments over 67 levels and 11 levels of car parking and WSP were proud to be involved in the early onset of this project.

-Located on the corner of Bathurst and Pitt Streets in Sydney’s central business district, Greenland Centre will be the first building of its height in Sydney to graft a completely new structure on top of an existing tall tower.
+Located on the corner of Bathurst and Pitt Streets in Sydney’s central business district, Greenland Centre is the first building of its height in Sydney to graft a completely new structure on top of an existing tall tower.

 Performance and Value

-We are providing fully integrated building services for the entire project.
-Transforming an existing office building so that it is fit for residential use creates unique challenges.
-We have also had to implement strategies to guarantee adherence to rigorous regulatory requirements for indoor environment quality, while ensuring no compromise on aesthetic design.
+WSP provided fully integrated building services for the entire project up to the original tender date in 2015.
+This involved transforming an existing office building so that it is fit for residential use which created unique challenges.
+WSP had to implement numerous strategies to guarantee adherence to achieve high quality for indoor environment quality, while ensuring no compromise on aesthetic design.

 The team created a fire engineering solution that eliminated the stair pressurisation system from the building, replacing it with strategic lobby smoke ventilation.
 This reduced the riser space required and provided significant capital costs savings for mechanical plant.